LucaCappelletti94/chebi/README.md

-# chebi
+# ChEBI

-Python package helping to work with the MESH dataset.
+Python package helping to work with the ChEBI dataset.